Connectome Smoothing via Low-rank Approximations: Introduction

-The population mean is becoming an important object for statistical connectomics applications.
-For example, \citet{ginestet2014hypothesis} proposed a way to test if there is a difference between the distributions for two groups of networks.
+In statistical connectomics, \cite{ginestet2014hypothesis,Bhattacharyya2018-wj} propose a way to test if there is a difference between the distributions for two groups of networks.
 While hypothesis testing is the end goal of their work, estimation is a key intermediate step which may be improved by accounting for underlying structure in the mean matrix.
 Thus, improving the estimation procedures for the mean graph is not only important by itself, but also can be applied to help improve other statistical inference procedures.

-To better illustrate the idea, consider brain graphs (connectomes) available through the Consortium for Reliability and Reproducibility (CoRR) \citep{zuo2014open} after processing with ndmg pipeline \citep{kiar2017science, kiar2016ndmg}.
-In particular, the SWU4 dataset contains 454 brain scans \citep{SWU4}.
-Each vertex in the estimated graphs represents a region defined by the Desikan atlases, while an edge exists between two vertices if there is at least one streamline connecting the corresponding regions of the brain.
-More details about this dataset are given in Section \ref{sec:corr_data} and Section \ref{section:data}.
-Our goal is to estimate the mean graph of the population $P$, defined as the entry-wise mean of all the 454 graphs.
-Fig.~\ref{fig:Matrix_desikan_m5} shows the population mean graph $P$ on the left panel.
-Darker pixels indicate a higher proportion of graphs having an edge between the given vertices.
+Indeed, for the task of community detection, \cite{Bhattacharyya2018-wj} propose the use of low-rank mean graphs to find clusters across networks.